mppuro/WebCrawler_Project/README.md

 ## Overview

 This Python script is a web crawler designed to scrape product data from a website.
-The current implementation targets "https://www.jiomart.com/" and extracts information about products, including URL, name, price, image, and description.
+The current implementation targets "https://www.jiomart.com/" and extracts information about products, including URL, name, price.
 The script limits the crawling depth and the number of visited links.

 ## Prerequisites